E-commerce in China: E-commerce patterns

 An analysis by academic Lizhi Liu published in 2024 finds that cities with economies traditionally reliant on natural resources (such as Daqing and Yulin) rank among the Chinese cities with the lowest level of e-commerce development.
 Liu describes this as an example of resource curse.

 The increase in e-commerce in urban areas has led to loss of sales for brick and mortar stores.
 In turn, this has led to an increase in the "new retail" concept, which seeks to tie online and offline shopping experiences together, for example by allowing customers to try products in offline "experience stores" that they can then order online.

 Some local governments have created e-commerce platforms in an effort to facilitate sales of local products.
 With the exception of the business-to-business platform Yiwugo.com (created by the Yiwu city government and a state-owned enterprise), these platforms have not been commercially successful.

 Livestreaming e-commerce in China was initiated by fashion e-commerce platform Mogujie in 2016.
 In the same year, it was picked up and gradually made popular by Alibaba, who turned live commerce into a fixture in its annual Singles' Day shopping festivals.
 The livestreaming trend has particularly benefited sales of agricultural products through e-commerce, with streamers presenting live tastings.

 Chinese e-commerce spending peaks every year during Singles' Day, which is the world's largest online shopping event.
+By 2025, live streaming commerce accounted for about a quarter of overall Singles' Day sales, prompting Alibaba to double down on Taobao Live as a core sales channel rather than spending on other marketing.
+In 2025, the company announced a 110 billion yuan upgrade to its Taobao Live ecosystem, including billions in consumer red envelopes and integrated large language models into Taobao and Tmall search and recommendations ahead of the 2025 Singles' Day pre-sales.

 The online platforms of cross-border e-commerce serve as significant venues for language services.
 The analytical approach to their language services involves conducting field studies on typical cross-border e-commerce platforms and their language service partners, focusing on analyzing the development models and service models of their language services.
 Some translations lack an in-depth understanding of the target market's culture and consumption habits, resulting in content that is rigid and poorly adapted to the local context, thereby negatively impacting user experience and brand perception.